prathamreetworkspace/ghost/README.md

 **6. Open the App and Test:**

-*   Open `http://localhost:9002` in **multiple browser tabs** (or different browsers on the same computer).
+*   Open `http://localhost:9002` in **multiple browser tabs** (or different browsers on the same computer, or even different computers on the same LAN).
 *   Enter a unique username in each tab and click "Join Chat".
-*   You should see the users appear in the "Online" list in each tab.
+*   You should see the users appear in the "Online" list in each tab (after a short delay for connection).
 *   Try sending messages between the tabs.
 They should appear in the chat interface.
-*   **Observe the terminal output** for both the Next.js app and the signaling server for connection logs and potential errors.
+*   **Observe the terminal output** for both the Next.js app (in the browser console) and **crucially, the signaling server** for connection logs and potential errors.

 ## Key Files